BusterSR/AI-Search-Engine/README.md

-# Game Idea Generator
+# AI Search Engine
-A game idea generator created using the Open AI quick start tutorial
+A AI Search Engine created using the Open AI quick start tutorial